 If you are diagnosed with herpes, there is no cure.
 However, it can be treated to reduce the sores and pain.
 The medication can also help shorten the amount of time it takes to heal.
 Doctors may prescribe Famvir, Zovirax or Valtrex to treat the symptoms.

 Herpes is spread through saliva and intercourse.
 In order to reduce your risk of contracting this infection, you should be aware of your sexual partner’s health status.
 If he or she has herpes, you could be at risk.
 It is important to use a condom every time you have sex.
 If you are in a long-term monogamous relationship and have both been tested, then your chance of getting herpes is much less.

 As mentioned above, herpes symptoms are not always visible, so you cannot rely on looking for symptoms to determine if you or your partner is infected with the virus.
-That is why it is important to get tested and speak with your doctor.
+That is why it is important to get tested.